sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-4.md

 - a heading using `h1` tag
 - a tagline using `p` tag
 - a call to action
-  - using a `a` or `button` element that connects to your form section
+  - using a `a` element stylized like a button that connects to your form section

 ### 3. Third Party Integration and Page Content